-Prior to every surgery, they will meet with the pet’s owner to review the treatment plan, explain the procedure, the risks, the after-care requirements, and answer any questions.
+Prior to every surgery, they meet with the pet’s owner to review the treatment plan, explain the procedure, the risks, the after-care requirements, and answer any questions.

 Our doctors work in collaboration with our experienced veterinary technicians and assistants to make sure each patient has the safest and most comfortable surgical experience from start to finish.
 Every surgery includes a pre-surgery physical exam and blood tests, as well as continuous monitoring of anesthesia, blood pressure, heart rate and oxygen levels throughout the entire surgery.
 Every precaution is taken to create the best possible experience for each patient.